FATelarico/PDFutils/README.md

 Translation source files are updated with the project translation target, compiled to `.qm` files during the build, and installed with the application package.

-The GUI includes language-selection support through the language selector.
+The GUI includes language-selection support through the language selector as well as by matching the system's language.

 ## Licence